StevePryjmak/TestMasterCreator/README.md

 Second problem i'm thinking about how to save tset i thoud about Serialize my test class and just save in bit format but i'm not sure whether when i chage sorse code would it be problem for my old saved test.
 If bit format saves only field probably not but if it works other way then i think i could be a problem with this

+Clases

+Test - class wich contain few field and mainly it contains vector of pointes on base questi Question clase - difrent types of question clase i think ablout do something like base question extends Gui element like JPanel(probalbly for this projekt i should use JavaFX instead) and each question class difret type extends base class each test will be separate gui elemnt

+Profs of using javaFX:
+Simple to bild difrent question with difrent batons

+Cons:
+Had problem with pakajing all javaFX dependecies to jar file using gradle

+And thats probably it i think in think projekt i need just configure projekt configer proper question difrent type hadler and solve this problem whith Serializele version controler test creator or function to abdates serialized old clase to new version (like i said if serializeble only sawing filed it could be easy solve also i can try to handle saving test with same sord of database but i think it would be harder then just save bit serisalize class) and create a lot of gui panels